There was an error with your log in

 • A professional, experienced guide carrying safety- and first-aid equipment

-• 1 or 2 days of hiking, depending on your chosen itinerary
+• 1 or 2 days of hiking to Trolltunga, depending on your chosen itinerary

-• 1 breakfast, 1 lunch, 1 dinner, hot drinks as well as some local surprises (vegetarian and vegan options available — let us know in time)
+• 1 breakfast, 1 lunch, 1 dinner, hot drinks and some local surprises on the 2-day hike

 • Transportation to and from Norway

-• The actual hike to Trolltunga lasts between 10 to 12 hours roundtrip.
-If the roads are open, you’ll get transferred from P2 in Skjeggedal to Måglietopp (P3), in which case, the hike to Trolltunga and back is 20 km (12.4 miles).
-In case the road between P2 and P3 is closed due to snow, you’ll need to start your hike at P3, making it a 28-kilometer hike (17.4 miles).
+The hike to Trolltunga lasts between 10 to 12 hours roundtrip.
+If the roads are open, you’ll be transferred from Skjeggedal (P2) to Mågelitopp (P3), in which case your hike to Trolltunga and back will be 20 km (12.4 miles).
+In case the road between P2 and P3 is closed due to snow conditions, you’ll start at P2 and hike 28 km (17.4 miles).
+This is the route you can expect to take on the 1-day winter hike.

-• Day pack large enough to carry all the items listed (minimum 35L bag + rain cover) — can be rented
+• Backpack large enough to carry all the items listed (minimum 35L bag + rain cover) — can be rented

 • Water and windproof jacket